rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-architect-certification-preparation.md

 > “I am not telling you it is going to be easy.
 I am telling you it is going to be worth it” - Art Williams

 I have around a year's experience as an Architect and Sr DevOps engineer with Azure.
 I also have prior experience with GCP and AWS.
-As such, I thought of going for the Azure Architect certification.
+As such, I thought of going for the Azure Architect certification on August 3, 2020.

 AZ-300 is the Azure Architect Technologies exam.
 Its equivalent to its famous counterpart - the `AWS Certified Solutions Architect - Associate` exam.
 If you clear AZ-300 along with AZ-301, you will become an **Azure Solutions Architect Expert**.